OdinLimaye/FoodBankConnect/Phase2-IDB.ai.md

 One of the biggest ways AI helped us improve our code this time was by helping us reorganize to implement global styling.
 Initially, we were styling buttons directly inside each page’s CSS file or even inline in the JSX, which made things really repetitive and hard to manage.
 After asking AI for a better way to handle design consistency, it suggested creating a shared global CSS file specifically for button styles (like .glass-button or .gradient-button).
 We took that advice and made a centralized file with reusable class names for different button styles, which we then applied across all pages.
 This change made our design easier to update — now if we want to tweak the look of all buttons across the site, we just do it once in the shared file instead of editing 5+ components.

 ## Alternative approaches
+One of the main ways in which we asked AI to help us produce an alternative approach was when we were trying to scrape through various HTML pages to find attributes for our database.
+We were having trouble with this since web pages were all structured differently, with different components in different places.
+Embedded components also caused us trouble.
+Then, upon asking AI for a better method, it recommended the use of the
+Google API query to find attributes not able to be located easily in the initial source.
+This ended up being a semi-effective (definitely easier) alternative method.

 ---